 knowyourphrase.com - Meanings and Origins of Phrases

 Leather, for instance, goes through a tanning process where it's treated with various chemicals that help strengthen it.
-While the chemicals do their job of increasing the leather's durability, eating it may possibly cause health issues.
-Plus, the amount of chewing required to even swallow the leather would probably hurt your jaw.
+The chemicals do their job of increasing the leather's durability, but I don't think you would want to eat that leather hat.
+Not to mention the amount of chewing involved would just be tiring.
 In short, just leave the thing on your head.